Wedding Catering in San Francisco: How to Create a Menu That Feels Personal, Not Generic

 Designing a Menu That Honors Dietary Needs Without Feeling Sectioned Off

 A personal menu respects every guest.
 Dietary needs should feel integrated, not isolated or treated as substitutions.
-When handled carefully, these adjustments add dimension rather than limit creativity and support the kind of wedding food ideas San Francisco couples use to build their menu.
+When handled carefully, these adjustments add dimension rather than limit creativity and support a menu that feels cohesive, thoughtful, and welcoming to every guest.

 A helpful approach might include: